Meet Your WA4PT Board Members!

 Jessamy (she/they) is a Licensed Marriage and Family Therapist, a Registered Play Therapist ™ and a certified AutPlay® Therapist.
 She provides therapy in Washington State for children, teens, adults and families.
 Jessamy is also a parent coach and provide consultations to other professionals that work with neurodivergent (ND) and LGBTQIA+ populations.
 She is an LGBTQIA+ and ND affirming provider.
 Jessamy's background working with children began when she was a teen herself.
 She has been a camp counselor, nanny, Montessori teacher, parent educator and foster parent.
 She is also a proud parent to a teen that is college-bound soon.
 Jessamy has significant experience working with neurodivergent and LGBTQIA+ children, adoptees, teens and their parents, as well as individual adults.
 Jessamy believes strongly in the power of play therapy with children.

-Molly Case, MHC Candidate
+Molly Case, LMHCA

 Emmett Stanfield, LICSW